 Achieving a Smooth Recovery After Enucleation Surgery

-and Dr. William McLeish can guide you through what to expect during recovery after enucleation surgery at our Scottsdale, AZ, clinic.
+Woman with eye patch and Dr. William McLeish can guide you through what to expect during recovery after enucleation surgery at our Scottsdale, AZ, clinic.
 After this surgery, a patient has to schedule regular checkups as well as undergo yearly ophthalmic oncology examinations.
 Complete eye removal is generally necessary when there is a tumor or severe eye trauma.
 At Arizona Ocular and Facial Cosmetic Surgery, we understand the huge emotional and psychological toll this procedure can have on a patient.
 Losing an eye and then learning to live with a prosthetic eye can be a daunting experience, but the process can be made smoother under the hands of our experienced and compassionate surgeons.

 What to Expect During Recovery

 At the time of your surgery, Dr. Heringer or Dr. McLeish will place either a solid or an integrated orbital implant in the eye socket and apply a pressure patch to reduce swelling.
 Patients should wear this patch for about five days to manage any inflammation.

 Immediately upon waking after surgery, most patients do not feel or see anything, but may experience a headache for the next two to three days.
 This can typically be managed with prescription painkillers as directed by the doctor.
 Patients that also experience nausea will be given appropriate medicines to manage their discomfort.
 Because of the type of surgery and the anesthesia involved, you will need to have someone available to drive you home after the procedure.